vesparny/morpheus/README.md

 * Access your fresh-new website at [http://localhost:3000](http://localhost:3000)

 * Create a new post or page inside the `content/posts` or `content/pages` folder, then commit changes.
-Please note that the filename structure must follow the convention `yyyy-mm-dd HHmmss-post-tile.md` Any page or post that contains a YAML front matter block will be processed by Morpheus as a special file.
+Please note that the filename structure must follow the convention `yyyy-mm-dd-HHmmss-post-title.md` Any page or post that contains a YAML front matter block will be processed by Morpheus as a special file.
 The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines.
 Take a look at the example post and page for more details.

 If you have an existing repository